Temperate rainforest

-Temperate rainforests are rainforests with coniferous or broadleaf forests that occur in the temperate zone and receive heavy rain.
+Temperate rain forests are rain forests with coniferous or broadleaf forests that occur in the temperate zone and receive heavy rain.

-Temperate rainforests occur in oceanic moist regions around the world: the Pacific temperate rainforests of North American Pacific Northwest as well as the Appalachian temperate rainforest in the Appalachian region of the United States; the Valdivian temperate rainforests of southwestern South America; the rainforests of New Zealand and southeastern Australia; northwest Europe (small pockets in Great Britain and larger areas in Ireland, southern Norway, northern Iberia and Brittany); southern Japan; the Black Sea–Caspian Sea region from the southeasternmost coastal zone of the Bulgarian coast, through Turkey, to Georgia, and northern Iran.
+Temperate rain forests occur in oceanic moist regions around the world: the Pacific temperate rain forests of the North American Pacific Northwest as well as the Appalachian temperate rain forest in the Appalachian region of the United States; the Valdivian temperate rain forests of southwestern South America; the rain forests of New Zealand and southeastern Australia; northwest Europe (small pockets in Great Britain and larger areas in Ireland, southern Norway, northern Iberia and Brittany); the Eastern Korea-Manchuria continuum; Japan; the Black Sea–Caspian Sea region from the southeasternmost coastal zone of the Bulgarian coast, through Turkey, to Georgia, and northern Iran.

-The moist conditions of temperate rainforests generally have an understory of mosses, ferns and some shrubs and berries.
-Temperate rainforests can be temperate coniferous forests or temperate broadleaf and mixed forests.
+The moist conditions of temperate rain forests generally have an understory of mosses, ferns and some shrubs and berries.
+Temperate rain forests can be temperate coniferous forests or temperate broadleaf and mixed forests.